bwz3rbot/Nanny-X/README.md

 ## Prerequisites <a name = "prereq"></a>

 This project is built with Node.JS.
 Download the latest version [here](https://nodejs.org/en/download/).
-Now download the code from this repo and use `npm i` to install the dependencies required to develop and run your bot.
+Now download the code from this repo and continue setting up your script app.

 ## Permissions <a name = "perms"></a>